theycallmethetailor/js-function-scopes/README.md

 ## About me:
 I'm [Sage Elliott](http://sageelliott.com/).
 I'm a Technology Evangelist at Galvanize Seattle.
 In the past decade I've worked as a software and hardware engineer with mostly with Startups and Agencies in Seattle and Central Florida.
 I love technology!
 I'm currently learning more about Deep Learning & Computer Vision.
+If you're looking for a job or next steps in learning, let me know!

 *caveat* I'm not an Galvanize instructor, They have much more industry experience and are better at teaching difficult topics!